 Waldorf University prohibits the unlawful manufacture, distribution, dispensing, possession or use of illicit drugs and alcohol by students and employees while in restricted University campus areas, at restricted University function, on any University trip with restrictions, or when in any way representing the university.
 Alcohol is allowed in non-residence hall areas for legal age participants in special events or trips if approved.
-Alcohol is allowed in Timberland Apartments if all students in the apartment are of legal drinking age.
+Alcohol is allowed in Timberland Apartments and Rasmusson Hall if all students or guests/employees in the unit are of legal drinking age.
+Alcohol is allowed in areas such as the Ballroom, Tailgating areas, Atrium or Boman during special events approved for of age participants only.